czodroid/czo-system-rescue/README.md

 # SystemRescue

-## czo-sysrcd
+## My czo-sysrcd
 This is my fork of SystemRescue. https://gitlab.com/czo/systemrescue-sources

-This is an SystemRescue with zfs + 3ware raid binaries and my config file.
+This is an SystemRescue with zfs + 3ware raid binaries + my config file.
 Xfce has its whisker menu and its xfce4-xkb-plugin.
-It has firefox (no-esr) and firefox-ublock-origin
+It has firefox (no-esr) and firefox-ublock-origin.
+It works on amd64.

 ## Project website
 Homepage: https://www.system-rescue.org/